-Most of the assessed jurisdictions generally meet the requirements regarding the availability and access to MAP under the Action 14 Minimum Standards.
-However, the reports recommend that Austria should complete its MAP guidance regarding audit settlements and the access to MAP, Sweden should improve the level of clarity of its MAP guidance, and Luxembourg should issue more comprehensive MAP guidance.
+Most of the assessed jurisdictions generally meet the requirements regarding the availability and access to MAP under the Action 14 minimum standard.
+However, the reports recommend that the Czech Republic introduce and publish clear and comprehensive MAP guidance.
+In addition, Norway intends to publish guidance on the availability of MAP and how it applies this procedure in practice in the near future.

-Finally, in order to be fully compliant with all four key areas of an effective dispute resolution mechanism under the Action 14 Minimum Standards, all assessed jurisdictions, except Liechtenstein, are recommended to amend and update a certain number of their tax treaties.
+Finally, in order to be fully compliant with all four key areas of an effective dispute resolution mechanism under the Action 14 minimum standard, all assessed jurisdictions are recommended to amend and update a certain number of their tax treaties.